sgana4/file1/README.md

  CD-process-for-vRA

- In Similiar way we have product driven delivery pipeline workflows for,
+ (In Similiar way we have product driven delivery pipeline workflows for,)

   Release-PDDP

   Common-PDDP

-  (where common PDDP has all the services which are going to be common in multiple product level.)
+  (where common PDDP has all the services which are going to be used in multiple product level like example cmdb,ad service, storage service, and etc.)

   Vra-PDDP